eiken59/MaE/main.typ

 The assumption of overlapping generations implies that at each date, different generations of individuals, of various ages, coexist.
 One period after, the oldest people die, the young gets older, and a new generation comes up.

 Why do we study overlapping-generations models?
 In reality, generations do overlap: people are born and do die.
-This is a natural framwork of analysis for inter-generational issues:
+This is a natural framework of analysis for inter-generational issues:
 - causes and implications of life-cycle behavior,
 - pension systems (fully-funded vs. pay-as-you-go),
 - public dept,